tsongpon/backend-challenge-2019/README.md

 - Good code structure and clean code.
 - You can use any tools to develop it's up to you.

+## How to submit
+Fork this repository and send your repo to hireme@thelivingos.com when you're done an assignment.

 ## Contact
 if you have any further questions, please feel free to contact us on hireme@thelivingos.com